kstolen0/kstolen0.github.io/_drafts/2025-06-08-concurrency-in-kotlin.md

 ```
 ![launch output](/assets/2025-06-16-concurrency/launch-output.png)

+In the above example, we created a coroutine context with `runBlocking` witch enables the use of coroutine functions.

+Inside that context, we launched two coroutines which each printed out a line before yielding to the other coroutine.

 [See here](https://github.com/kstolen0/kotlin-coroutines/blob/launch/src/main/kotlin/Main.kt) for the full code.

 ## Waiting for the Job to complete (join)

 Often you may want to run multiple jobs concurrently, and only run other tasks once the previous jobs are completed.

 For this you can use the `join` method from the launched job which suspends the coroutine until the job has completed.

 Take the following code: